-Rain sensors come as a feature on some vehicles.
-It is a device attached to the windshield that detects the presence of water on your glass; this allows your vehicle to turn on and adjust your wipers automatically in different types of weather.
+Rain sensors are a feature on some modern vehicles.
+A rain sensor is a device attached to the windshield that detects the presence of water on your glass.
+Therefore allowing your vehicle to turn on and adjust your wipers automatically in different types of weather.

 Picture sourced from Mitsubishi Motors at http://www.mitsubishi-motors.com/en/spirit/technology/library/sensor.html